Faculty Application Templates

-Eligibility: Principal Investigators (PIs) must be untenured faculty, regular faculty, research faculty, professional practice faculty, research scientists, or postdoctoral researchers in an academic unit or program within CFAES or OARDC.
-PIs must also have been employed at OSU for less than six years and have PI status approval from the Office of Research.
+Eligibility: Principal Investigators must be in a tenure-eligible position, research scientists, or postdoctoral researchers in an academic unit or program within CFAES or OARDC.
+New Researchers must also have been employed at OSU for less than six years in their current position and have PI status approval from the Office of Research.
 Adjunct or Emeritus faculty are not eligible.
 Positions designated as limited or Co-PI status by the Office of Research are not eligible.

 Immediate Needs Program

 Objective: CFAES recognizes the high potential to address immediate needs areas that are critical to our stakeholders and society.
 The Immediate Needs program provides funding to address critical needs by exploring new areas of research that CFAES does not currently address and/or applied research that directly support CFAES stakeholders.
 The program will also consider funding projects that provide researchers and teams the resources to learn or develop new techniques or approaches that will position CFAES to better serve stakeholders or make faculty more competitive for future funding opportunities.

 Eligibility: All CFAES researchers with Principal Investigator status are eligible to submit a proposal except adjunct and emeritus faculty.